wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 instruction window, only after which could the uop be dispatched when all source operands are ready and an execution port is available.
 Readers should also note that Intel may not use these two terminologies in the same way zSim uses them for historical reasons.
-In the following discussion, we will strictly stick to zSim's interpretation of "issue" and "dispatch" to avoid confusing readers.
+In the following discussion, we will strictly stick to zSim's interpretation of "issue" and "dispatch" to avoid confusion.
 Similarly, when two terminologies refer to the same thing, we only use the one suggested by the code.
 One example is "instruction window" and "reservation station".
 We choose the former despite the fact that Intel uses the latter to refer to the exact same structure.

 There are three major stages in the backend, each taking at least two cycles to complete.
-This sums up to six cycles between uop issue and dispatch at a minimum, given no unresolved data dependency.
+This sums up to six cycles between uop issue and dispatch at a minimum.
+As pointed out in previous paragraphs, zSim always models stall in the middle of the backend pipeline by delaying the issue of the current and all following uops as if the current uop magically knew a stall will happen if it were issued without the delay.
+With this in mind, we can think of the backend pipeline as always taking six cycles to complete after we adjust the issue cycle to model stalls.
 The first stage is register renaming.
 The RAT allows renaming four uops per cycle, regardless of whether the same register is renamed multiple times.
 Since this is consistent with the issue width, we do not need to model RAT.
 As a ressult, the renaming stage does not introduce stalls, and always completes in two cycles.
 The second stage is register read and instruction window, in which the renamed source